-In 2018, the Maryland 9-1-1 Board (Board) adopted a non-binding recommendation from its contracted consultant that each county utilize an existing contract for migrating to an IP network-based 9-1-1 system for receiving voice, data, text, pictures and video messaging; known as Next Generation 9-1-1 (NG 9-1-1).
+In 2018, the Board adopted a non-binding recommendation from its contracted consultant that each county utilize an existing contract for migrating to an IP network-based 9-1-1 system for receiving voice, data, text, pictures, and video messaging: known as NG911.
 Each county should meet its procurement requirements for contracting for these services.
-NG 9-1-1 is a system that includes network, hardware, software, database services, and operational policies and procedures.
-Each of these parts needs to be fully vetted, established and, most importantly, funds need to be identified to provide for the initial capital expenditures and for the ongoing expenses.
+NG911 is a system that includes network, hardware, software, database services, and operational policies and procedures.
+Each of these parts needs to be fully vetted, and established and, most importantly, funds need to be identified to provide for the initial capital expenditures and the ongoing expenses.

-In anticipation of this transition, all of the phone system hardware currently being funded by the Board is IP-enabled and ready for transitioning to an established NG 9-1-1 environment.
-These NG 9-1-1 phone systems provide the ability to geo-diversely locate core hardware connected to an IP network to share operational data and functionality with remotely connected workstations that can be located at multiple sites using a common network.
-These technologically advanced phone systems provide greater resiliency, redundancy and back-up facilities for Maryland's 9-1-1 System.
+In anticipation of this transition, all the phone system hardware currently being funded by the Board is IP-enabled and ready for transitioning to an established NG911 environment.
+These NG911 phone systems provide the ability to geo-diversely locate core hardware connected to an IP network to share operational data and functionality with remotely connected workstations that can be located at multiple sites using a common network.
+These technologically advanced phone systems provide greater resiliency, redundancy, and back-up facilities for Maryland's 9-1-1 System.

 It is also the goal of the Board that as these new phone systems are locally implemented, the counties with secondary PSAPs that receive transferred 9-1-1 calls from a primary PSAP be eligible to receive funding for the purchase and installation of remote 9-1-1 workstations.
-These workstations will be connected via an IP network to the local 9-1-1 phone system core, and receive all the functionality and data that is available at the primary PSAP.
-Eventually, this local IP network connectivity from primary PSAPs to their local secondary PSAPs will be incorporated into the overall statewide Emergency Service IP Network (ESInet).
+These workstations will be connected via an IP network to the local 9-1-1 phone system core and receive all the functionality and data that is available at the primary PSAP.

 In March 2013, Frederick County was selected as part of a national pilot to provide texting-to-9-1-1 services.
-Frederick County worked with Verizon Wireless, TeleCommunication Systems (TCS) and the Board to become the first jurisdiction in the State of Maryland, and one of the first in the nation, to be able to provide text-to-9-1-1 service to county residents and visitors that subscribe to Verizon Wireless services.
+Frederick County worked with various telecommunication providers and the Board to become the first jurisdiction in the State of Maryland, and one of the first in the nation, to be able to provide text-to-9-1-1 service to county residents and visitors that subscribe to one specific wireless carrier that was able to provide the service at the time.
 The pilot project's success helped the State of Maryland determine the impact of texting on a 9-1-1 center, identify operational "best practices," and provide the framework for other wireless carriers to implement text-to-9-1-1 solutions.
 This pilot has also discovered location accuracy issues surrounding 9-1-1 texting, and the impact of providing 9-1-1 texting services on the deaf community.

-By May 2014, the FCC ordered that all major wireless carriers (Verizon, T-Mobile, Sprint and AT&T) be able to provide text-to-9-1-1 services for all of their customers and to provide delivery to those PSAPs requesting to receive text-to-9-1-1 messages.
-Although text-to-9-1-1 will be offered by the wireless carriers by May 2014, it will take some time for the wireless carriers to implement the service as it will need to be rolled out on a PSAP by PSAP basis to account for PSAP boundaries and the routing of the messages.
-In 2018, the Board, working with DPSCS and the Maryland Department of Information Technology (DoIT), awarded a statewide contract to implement consistent text-to-9-1-1 service in Maryland.
-In 2020, Maryland's 24 primary PSAPs can receive SMS messages via the four major wireless providers by using the number "911."
+By May 2014, the FCC ordered that all major wireless carriers be able to provide text-to-9-1-1 services for all their customers and to provide delivery to those PSAPs requesting to receive text-to-9-1-1 messages.
+It took time for the wireless carriers to implement the service as it required to be rolled out on a PSAP-by-PSAP basis to account for PSAP boundaries and the routing of the messages.
+In 2018, the Board, working with DPSCS and DoIT, awarded a statewide contract to implement consistent text-to-9-1-1 service in Maryland.
+In 2020, Maryland's 24 primary PSAPs can receive Short Message Service (SMS) messages via the major wireless providers by using the number "911."